Azure/reliable-web-app-pattern-java/prod-deployment.md

 > **Note**
 >
-> These steps are used to connect to a Linux jump host where you can deploy the code.
-The jump host is not designed to be a build server.
+> These steps are used to connect to a Linux jump box where you can deploy the code.
+The jump box is not designed to be a build server.
 You should use a devOps pipeline to manage build agents and deploy code into the environment.
-Also note that for this content the jump host is a Linux VM.
+Also note that for this content the jump box is a Linux VM.
 This can be swapped with a Windows VM based on your organization's requirements.

 ## Steps to deploy the reference implementation